cstuart/lysaghts_azure_functions/README.md

-# Azure Functions - Document Text Extraction
+# Azure Functions - Lysaght

 A serverless Azure Function that extracts text from PDF and DOCX documents by downloading them from URLs.